Some notes on Pontryagin duality of abelian topological groups: The Leptin-Noble-Banaszczyk Example

-Also observe that the projective limit of the projective system of discrete groups $\{E/H_\beta \to E/H_\alpha, \alpha\le \beta\}$ up to natural isomorphism agrees with $E$.
+Also observe that the projective limit of the projective system of discrete groups $\{E/H_\beta \to E/H_\alpha, \alpha\le \beta\}$ agrees with $E$ up to natural isomorphism.
 This fact shows that $E$ is indeed a prodiscrete and thus, in particular, a pro-Lie group.
 In detail, this follows from Lemma \ref{1.5} below.

 Recall that an F$_\sigma$-set in a topological space is a countable union of closed sets.